Kevin Cron

-Kevin Scott Cron (born February 17, 1993) is an American professional baseball first baseman in the Oakland Athletics organization.
-He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks and in Nippon Professional Baseball for the Hiroshima Toyo Carp.
+Kevin Scott Cron (born February 17, 1993) is an American former professional baseball first baseman.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks, in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp, and in the KBO League for the SSG Landers.

 Amateur career

 Cron attended Mountain Pointe High School in Ahwatukee, Phoenix, Arizona.
 He played for the school's baseball team as a catcher, and had a .560 batting average in 2011, his senior year.
 He set Arizona state high records for home runs in a season (27) and a career (60).
 He was named to the USA Today's All-USA high school baseball team.
 Prior to the 2011 Major League Baseball (MLB) draft, Baseball America ranked him as the 133rd best prospect available.
 He was selected in the third round of the draft by the Seattle Mariners, but opted not to sign.

 Cron enrolled at Texas Christian University (TCU), where he played college baseball for the TCU Horned Frogs baseball team.
 He suffered a back injury that cost him playing time as a freshman, but batted .338 with six home runs and 34 runs batted in (RBIs) in 43 games.
 As a sophomore.
 Cron struggled, batting only .208, with two home runs, and 20 RBIs.
 After his sophomore season, he played collegiate summer baseball for the Falmouth Commodores of the Cape Cod Baseball League (CCBL), where he improved his performance, Cron's .350 batting average was second in the CCBL, and he was named the west division's most valuable player in the league's All-Star Game.
 He hit six home runs in 2014, his junior year, including one in the 2014 College World Series.
 He was named the first baseman on the College World Series All-Tournament Team.